iterative/dvc.org/content/docs/user-guide/external-dependencies.md

           scp user@example.com:/abs/path/to/data.txt data.txt
 ```

-> ⚠️ Please notice `/abs/path/to/data` is an absolute path from the SFTP root
+> ⚠️ Please notice `/abs/path/to/data` is a path relative to the SFTP root
-> (not always configured to be the system root).
+> (typically the system root, in which case it's an absolute path).

 ### Amazon S3